On The Spectrum Of Infinite Quantum Graphs: Embedding theorems and discreteness of the spectrum

 \subsection{Embedding theorems for Sobolev spaces}

-In this section, we present criteria for discreteness of the spectrum of the operator $\mathcal{H}_{\mathrm{N}}$ and, hence, of all self-adjoint Laplacian extensions dominating $\mathcal{H}_{\mathrm{N}}$ in the sense of forms, including $\mathcal{H}_{\mathrm{F}}$.
-Note that discreteness of the spectrum of self-adjoint extensions is equivalent to the compactness of the embedding of their form domains in \(L^2(\mGraph)$ this subsection can also be understood as discussing Sobolev embedding theorems.
+This section is about criteria for discreteness of the spectrum of the operator $\mathcal{H}_{\mathrm{N}}$ and all self-adjoint Laplacian realisations dominating $\mathcal{H}_{\mathrm{N}}$ in the sense of forms, including $\mathcal{H}_{\mathrm{F}}$.
+Since discreteness of the spectrum of self-adjoint realisations is equivalent to compactness of the embedding of their form domains in $L^2(\mGraph)$ this subsection can also be understood as discussing Sobolev embedding theorems.
 For (locally finite) infinite metric graphs with compact metric completion it has been known since \cite[Theorem~2.2]{Car00} that $H^1(\mGraph)$ embeds compactly into $C_b(\overline{\mGraph})$, the space of bounded continuous functions over the metric completion of $\mGraph$.
 We stress that, however, this does not necessarily imply a compact embedding into $L^2(\Graph)$, unless $\overline{\mGraph}$ has finite volume (for a counterexample, see the diagonal comb graph in \ref{thm:comb}.(2)).

-Abstract criteria for the compactness of embeddings of Sobolev spaces over metric measure spaces, as introduced in~\cite{Haj96}, are also known; we refer, e.g., to~\cite[Theorem~2]{Kal99}.
-Other sufficient criteria of more geometric flavour have been provided in~\cite[Corollary~3.5 and Corollary~4.5]{KosNic19}, \cite[Theorem~4.18]{ExnKosMal18}.
-We also mention \cite{Sol04} which provides criteria for the discreteness of the spectrum and investigates the asymptotics of the eigenvalues on so-called \emph{regular trees}.